 When you’re buying a car, there’s a lot to consider.
 That’s why I put together this list of 7 things you should keep in mind when thinking about this big of a purchase.
 While this post is sponsored, all opinions are my own.

 So you want to buy a car?
 Great!
-You have so many options when it comes to make, model, size, color, automatic or stick, and power windows and locks.
+Be sure to research before you buy.
+You have so many options when it comes to make, model, size, color, automatic or stick, and power windows and locks and lets not forget about those leather car mats you’ve always wanted.
 The choices are truly endless.
 But, regardless of what kind of car you want, there are 7 important thing you should consider before you buy.

 7 Things to Consider When Buying a Car